brianhouse/art_and_code/units/0_algorithm/getting_started.md

 ## How to submit your work

 First, make sure you save your sketch.
-Don't use "Save As...", as that will only make things more confusing.
+Use "Save", not "Save As...", which would only make things more confusing.

 <p align="center">
   <img src="canvas_10.png" width=300 /><br />